-The Fund maintains a carbon exposure below that of the MSCI Europe (Net TR) Index and it maintains a higher overall sustainability score than the MSCI Europe (Net TR) Index, based on the Investment Manager's rating system.
+The Fund maintains a higher overall sustainability score than the MSCI India (Net TR) index, based on the Investment Manager's rating system.
 This benchmark (which is a broad market index) does not take into account the environmental and social characteristics promoted by the Fund.